Search

 Minami - Best area to stay for shopping

-Located in the south of central Osaka, Minami is a vibrant shopping, dining, and entertainment district that offers a wide range of attractions for visitors.
+Located in the south of central Osaka, Minami is a vibrant, shopping, dining, and entertainment district that offers a wide range of attractions for visitors.

-One of the top attractions in the area is the colourful Dotombori area, which is known for its street food and restaurants.
+One of the top attractions in the area is the colourful Dotombori Street, which is known for its street food and restaurants.
 Minami also encompasses the districts of Shinsaibashi and Namba, both of which are popular destinations for a night out, with a variety of shopping centres, department stores, and fashionable boutiques to choose from.

-Namba City is where Osakans go for a great night out.
+Top Tip: Namba City is where Osakans go for a great night out.
 For shopping lovers, this is a great place to stay as the district is filled with shopping centres, department stores and fashionable boutiques.

 If you are interested in the geeky Japanese culture, Minami is your area, as it is home to Denden Town, an area similar to Tokyo's Akihabara Electric Town.
 Denden Town is known for its electronics stores and speciality electrical goods, as well as its variety of stores selling manga comics, anime cosplay costumes, and collectible models and figures.